DataWorkz-DE/Dataworkz-site/content/english/career/_index.md

 * An inspiring culture where own initiative is valued and rewarded (and kind of is requested)
 * An extensive team of international data rock stars where it is all about collaboration, quality and having fun
 * Team events, both technical and just for fun.
 We love to bring the families!
-* A great salary, significant bonus agreement (we're in this together) and great benefits
+* An attractive salary, significant bonus agreement (it's all about the team) and great benefits